anasofiamoreno/md-links/README.md

 command structure: md-links \<dir\> \<command\> \<command\>

-## Responses
+## Responses (Case of commands)

-* On empy commands : the response include the line of the link, the file name, link of de line and the text of the link.
+* On empy command : the response include the line of the link, the file name, link of de line and the text of the link.

-* On --validate commands : the response includes the line of the link, the file name, link of the line, status of response, code of status an the testx of the link.
+* On --validate command : the response includes the line of the link, the file name, link of the line, status of   response, code of status an the testx of the link.
 (Green: response ok, Yellow: response ok but responsed other url, red: bad response).

-* On --stats commands :  the response includes total links found and uniques links.
+* On --stats command :  the response includes total links found and uniques links.

 * On --stats and --validate : the response includes total links found, uniques links, broken links and working links porcent.

 ### Support